-- a) Women's Crews Division The paddlers of Women's Crews must be comprised of all women and the steersperson and drummer can be of either gender. - b) Mixed Crews Division boat crew must be comprised of no more than 10 male paddlers. - c) Transgender Paddlers -- Any paddler is eligible to register in a team whose division reflects the gender to which they identify and have transitioned or are in the process of transitioning as a transgender person.
+- a) Women's Crews Division The paddlers of Women's Crews must be comprised of all women and the steersperson and drummer can be of either gender. - b) Mixed Crews Division boat crew must be comprised of no more than 10 male paddlers. - c) Transgender Paddlers -- Any paddler is eligible to register in a team whose division reflects the gender to which they identify and have transitioned as a transgender person.